LLNL/spheral/docs/developer/dev/diagnostic_tools.rst

 ========

 We advise using Valgrind to check memory leaks when doing development on Spheral.
-When using Valgrind to check Spheral, be sure to use the provided suppression file
+When using Valgrind to check Spheral, be sure to use the provided suppression file and call the Spheral python executable directly:
 ::

-   valgrind --suppressions=./scripts/devtools/valgrind_python_suppression ./spheral
+   valgrind --suppressions=./scripts/devtools/valgrind_python_suppression .venv/bin/python

 Using Caliper